 Airavata in Mahabharata

 When Lord Krishna was counseling Arjuna on the battlefield of Kurukshetra, he described himself as Uchhaishrava of horses and Airavata of elephants.
+According to Bhishmaparva, the northern part of Aryavarta is named Airavata instead of Kuru.

 According to Mahabharata, one day, when sage Ved Vyasa visited King Dhritarashtra, he requested Ved Vyasa to tell him about the remedy to retain the wealth and fame of his Kingdom.
-The sage explained to the king about worshiping Gajalakshmi, in which he told the importance of worshiping the Airavata elephant.
+The sage explained to the king about worshiping Gajalakshmi, in which he told him the importance of worshiping the Airavata elephant.

 Then Gandhari, wife of Dhritarashtra, invited all the eminent women of the city to worship the Airavata elephant.
 However, she didn’t invite Kunti, the mother of Pandavas.
-Seeing their mother depressed, Arjuna used his weapon, and from heaven came to the elephant Airavata.
-All the women gathered in Gandhari’s palace came to Kunti’s palace and worshiped the Airavata elephant.
-This way, Airavata helped Arjuna save his mother’s honor.
+Seeing their mother depressed, Arjuna used his weapon, and from heaven came the elephant Airavata.

 Ocean Churning and Airavata

 The sage Durvasa brought a fragrant garland of flowers to Indra as a gift.
 But Indra was too drunk to pay attention to this gift.
-He hung the garland on Airavata’s trunk for some time, who then threw it to the ground, trampling it with his feet.
+He hung the garland on Airavata’s trunk for some time, he then threw it to the ground, trampling it with his feet.

-Outraged by this display of disrespect, Durvasa cursed that Indra would lose all his splendor.
-At the same moment, Goddess Lakshmi disappeared from Amravati.
-Darkness descended on the world.
-Everything has become fruitless and devoid of joy.
 The saddened Gods came to Lord Vishnu, who said that since Lakshmi dissolved herself in the primordial milky ocean, she could only be brought back by churning the ocean.
 And thus, the ocean churning began with both gods’ and demons’ involvement.

 Airavata in Jain Religion